 from 1940: south on Broadway - a night Christmas parade - Los Angeles Public Library

 1941 - The Tower was running "Nothing But the Truth" with Bob Hope, Paulette Goddard and Edward Arnold.
 The co-feature was "You Belong To Me" starring Barbara Stanwyck and Henry Fonda.
 Both were October releases.
-It's a shot by Herbert B. Cross of the Dick Whiitington studios that's in the USC Digital Library collection.
+It's a December shot by Herbert B. Cross of the Dick Whitington studios that's in the USC Digital Library collection.
 The client was the owner of the building at 939 S. Broadway.

 1943 - A shot from Acme Photo that went on the wire November 2 described as a "Hollywood theatre."
 Thanks to Ken McIntyre for spotting this on Worthpoint for a post on the Photos of Los Angeles private Facebook group.
 The theatre's second feature was "So Proudly We Hail" with Veronica Lake.
 To the right of that poster note the vertical "TOWER" letters, with the "O" askew.
 The copy on the back: